kdv24/hair_salon/README.md

-This app allows the owner of a hair salon to add a list of all stylists and their respective clients.
+This app allows the owner of a hair salon to add and edit a list of all stylists and their respective clients.

 ###Developer
 Kelly de Vries